marketplacer/TestableAlert/README.md

 XCTAssert(viewController.testableAlert.visible)
 ```

 2) Execute an action by its title.
 This will call the action handler and dismiss the alert.
-This

 ```Swift
 viewController.testableAlert.simulateAction("OK")